-The October 4 talk focused on the word “you” and was delivered by Dr. Davidson himself.
+The Oct.
+4 talk focused on the word “you” and was delivered by Davidson himself.
 He showcased the evolution of the word, its uses in other languages, and just how many languages use the word “you” or a close equivalent.

 “Basically, ‘you’ committed murder,” he laughed.
 “It killed our friend ‘thou.’
 ‘You’ won out in the survival of the fittest.”

 According to Davidson, both “you” and “thou” had ascribed uses as formal and informal words in our language in Old English, similar to how the romance languages have both formal and informal modes of addressing people.
 However, over the years, the use of “thou” became very loose, and there were no truly strict rules that governed its use.
 Whether you used “you” or “thou” depended on how you wanted to position yourself in the surrounding company, whom you wanted to show respect to or even the subject you were talking about.

 “Shakespeare exploits this in his plays,” Davidson explained as he showed the audience an exchange between Gloucester and Lady Anne in Richard III.
 “These pronouns become a little unstable.
 They no longer address a singular or plural noun, now they’ve got all this social weight to the pronouns.”